ekorsak-deutsch/CIDM6330/Assignment 2/readme.md

 The main focus of this assignment is developing an API that allows administrators to:

 1. Access forwarding rule data from the database
-2. Review forwarding rules and mark them as:
+2. Review forwarding rules and add investigation notes, for example:
    - **Not malicious** - When forwarding serves a necessary business purpose
    - **Under investigation** - During the period when administrators are investigating the rule
    - **Delete entries** - When a user has confirmed the forwarding rule has been removed